A project of intellectual exploration

 So the argument is not that industrialization was a mistake.
 The argument is more precise and more important than that.

 The benefits of industrialization were real.
-The terms on which they were delivered were not inevitable.
+The terms on which they were delivered were not the only terms possible.

 The Luddites — universally mocked today as enemies of progress — were not opposed to technology.
-They were skilled textile workers who objected to the specific way technology was being deployed: to replace skilled labor with unskilled labor, to drive down wages, and to concentrate profits among machine owners.
-Their objection was not to the loom but to the terms.
-They were right about the terms, and history has vindicated their concerns even as it buried their names under ridicule.
+They were skilled textile workers who objected to the specific way technology was being deployed: to replace skilled labor with unskilled labor, to drive down wages, and to concentrate productivity gains among machine owners.
+Their objection was not to the loom but to the terms of its introduction.
+Whether or not their proposed alternatives would have worked, the fact that alternatives were proposed — and seriously considered — reminds us that the path we took was one of several available.

 §

-Consider the question that every adult in industrial civilization dreads at a dinner party: "What do you do?"
+Consider the question that opens every cocktail party and every first date in the industrialized world: "What do you do?"

-This question is not a question about activities.
+This question is not really a question about activities.
 It is a question about identity.
 The expected answer is not "I watch the sunset and think about rivers" or "I am learning to be more patient with my mother" or "I play the accordion badly and it brings me joy."
 The expected answer is a job title.
-And the job title is understood to communicate not just how you spend your hours but who you are — your social position, your economic value, your worth as a human being.
+And the job title is understood to communicate not just how you spend your hours but who you are — your social position, your capabilities, your place in the world.

-This is historically aberrant.
+This narrowing is historically unusual.
 A medieval peasant, if asked who he was, would name his village, his family, his lord, his parish.
 A Roman citizen would name his gens, his tribe, his patrons, his deeds.
 A hunter-gatherer would name her people, her place, her story.
-The idea that your primary identity is your economic function is an artifact of industrial capitalism, and it is barely two centuries old.
+Identity was woven from many threads — kinship, place, faith, craft, reputation, community role.
+The idea that your primary identity is your economic function is specific to industrial and post-industrial civilization, and it is barely two centuries old.

-Karl Polanyi, in The Great Transformation, described this process with a concept he called the "disembedding" of the economy from society.
+Karl Polanyi, in The Great Transformation, described a related process with a concept he called the "disembedding" of the economy from society.
 In pre-industrial societies, economic activity was embedded in social relationships — you traded with your cousin, you produced for your community, economic exchange was inseparable from social obligation, religious ritual, and cultural meaning.
-The market revolution of the 18th and 19th centuries ripped the economy out of this social fabric and established it as an autonomous domain governed by its own laws — the laws of supply and demand, of profit and loss, of competitive advantage.
+The market revolution of the 18th and 19th centuries gradually separated the economy from this social fabric and established it as a domain governed by its own logic — the logic of supply and demand, of profit and loss, of competitive advantage.

 §